2Mundos/FFmpeg-windows-aarch64/tests/README.md

 These test batch files show how to configure the hardware encodings and set different encoding parameters like quality, CBR, VBR and PVBR modes.

 ARM64 Windows 10 systems running Qualcomm Snapdragon chips specifically will offload both video encoding and decoding to the GPU and built-in hardware encoders.
-Systems running Intel and AMD chips will also benefit from hardware encoding via GPU if a hardware-accelerated Media Foundation encoder is available.
+Systems running Intel and AMD chips might also benefit from hardware encoding via GPU if a hardware-accelerated Media Foundation encoder is available.
+Hardware encoding might be disabled by editing the .bat file and setting the -hw_encoding parameter to 0, instead of 1.

 Source.mp4 is a small clip from Big Bucks Bunny [https://test-videos.co.uk/bigbuckbunny/mp4-h264].
 It can be replaced by other source files.